IBM/ios-tone-analyzer-app/README.md

 $ pod install
 ```

-This starter uses the Watson Developer Cloud iOS SDK in order to use the Watson Tone Analyzer service.
+This project uses the Watson Developer Cloud iOS SDK in order to use the Watson Tone Analyzer service.

 The Watson Developer Cloud iOS SDK uses [Carthage](https://github.com/Carthage/Carthage) to manage dependencies and build binary frameworks.